ernestng11/touchpoint-prediction/README.md

 ## Model Building

-Metrics for evaluating models: Multiclass logloss since we are predicting the probabilities of the next touchpoint, I want to find the average difference between all probability distributions
+Metrics for evaluating models:
+1. Multiclass logloss since we are predicting the probabilities of the next touchpoint, I want to find the average difference between all probability distributions
+2. F1-Score(Micro) since we have imbalanced classes of labels

 ### 1. Standardize/normalize numerical data